-- (a) breed, or breed from, a dog to which this section applies; - (b) sell or exchange such a dog, or offer, advertise or expose such a dog for sale or exchange; - (c) make or offer to make a gift of such a dog, or advertise or expose such a dog as a gift; - (d) allow such a dog of which he is the owner or of which he is for the time being in charge in a public place without being muzzled and kept on a lead; or - (e) abandon such a dog of which he is the owner or, being the owner or for the time being in charge of such a dog, allow it to stray.
+- (a) breed, or breed from, a dog to which this section applies; - (b) sell or exchange such a dog, or offer, advertise or expose such a dog for sale or exchange; - (c) make or offer to make a gift of such a dog, or advertise or expose such a dog as a gift;

-(3) After such day as the Governor may by notice published in the Gazette appoint for the purposes of this section, no person shall have any dog to which this section applies in his possession or custody except in pursuance of the power of seizure conferred by this Law or unless such dog is registered pursuant to regulations made by the Governor.

-(4) Subsection (2)(b) and (c) shall not make unlawful anything done with a view to the dog in question being removed from the Islands before the day appointed under subsection (3).

-(5) The Governor may, by regulations, provide that the prohibition in subsection (2) shall not apply in such cases and subject to compliance with such conditions as are specified in the regulations, and any such provision may take the form of a scheme of exemption containing such arrangements (including provision for the payment of charges or fees) as it thinks appropriate.

-(6) Whoever contravenes this section is guilty of an offence and liable on summary conviction to a fine of four thousand dollars and to imprisonment for six months, except that a person who publishes an advertisement in contravention of subsection (2) (b) or (c)-

-- (a) shall not, on being convicted, be liable to imprisonment if he shows that he published the advertisement to the order of someone else and did not himself devise it; or - (b) shall not be convicted if, in addition, he shows that he did not know and had no reasonable cause to suspect that it related to a dog to which this section applies.

-(7) Regulations under subsection (1) adding dogs of any breed to those to which this section applies may provide that subsections (3) and (4) shall apply in relation to those dogs with the substitution, for the day appointed under subsection (3), of a later day.

-(8) Where a court finds a person guilty of an offence under this section, it may also, if it thinks fit, make an order disqualifying the owner for having custody of a dog for such period as is specified in the order.

-(9) A person who is disqualified from having custody of an animal by virtue of an order made under subsection (8) may, at any time after the end of the period of one year beginning with the date of the order, apply to the court for a direction terminating the disqualification.
+- (d) allow such a dog of which he is the owner or of which he is for the time being in charge in a public place without being muzzled and kept on a lead; or - (e) abandon such a dog of which he is the owner or, being the owner or for the time being in charge of such a dog, allow it to stray. - (3) After such day as the Governor may by notice published in the Gazette appoint for the purposes of this section, no person shall have any dog to which this section applies in his possession or custody except in pursuance of the power of seizure conferred by this Law or unless such dog is registered pursuant to regulations made by the Governor. - (4) Subsection (2)(b) and (c) shall not make unlawful anything done with a view to the dog in question being removed from the Islands before the day appointed under subsection (3). - (5) The Governor may, by regulations, provide that the prohibition in subsection (2) shall not apply in such cases and subject to compliance with such conditions as are specified in the regulations, and any such provision may take the form of a scheme of exemption containing such arrangements (including provision for the payment of charges or fees) as it thinks appropriate. - (6) A person who contravenes this section commits an offence and is liable on summary conviction to a fine of four thousand dollars and to imprisonment for six months, except that a person who publishes an advertisement in contravention of subsection (2) (b) or (c)- - (a) shall not, on being convicted, be liable to imprisonment if he shows that he published the advertisement to the order of someone else and did not himself devise it; or - (b) shall not be convicted if, in addition, he shows that he did not know and had no reasonable cause to suspect that it related to a dog to which this section applies. - (7) Regulations under subsection (1) adding dogs of any breed to those to which this section applies may provide that subsections (3) and (4) shall apply in relation to those dogs with the substitution, for the day appointed under subsection (3), of a later day. - (8) Where a court finds a person guilty of an offence under this section, it may also, if it thinks fit, make an order disqualifying the owner for having custody of a dog for such period as is specified in the order. - (9) A person who is disqualified from having custody of an animal by virtue of an order made under subsection (8) may, at any time after the end of the period of one year beginning with the date of the order, apply to the court for a direction terminating the disqualification.